 OCARINA MEDIA is a multimedia production company led by Yuki Kokubo, a documentary filmmaker and photographer based in New York City.
 Yuki works with corporate and nonprofit clients, and uses her background in documentary film to produce meaningful stories that resonate emotionally with viewers.
 Her passion is using the visual medium to make a positive impact on the world.

 In 2013, Yuki's feature length film, KASAMAYAKI (MADE IN KASAMA) was selected as one of ten documentary films for a yearlong fellowship with IFP Documentary Labs.
 KASAMAYAKI went on to receive funding from the Jerome Foundation and New York State Council on the Arts, and had its World Premiere at DOC NYC in November 2014.
-KASAMAYAKI and will screen at festivals throughout 2015.
+KASAMAYAKI will be screening at festivals throughout 2015.
 Please sign up for our newsletter and stay tuned!